TypeStrong/ts-loader/README.md

 don't directly use them.
 Instead you require them at [split points](http://webpack.github.io/docs/code-splitting.html#defining-a-split-point).
 See [this example](test/comparison-tests/codeSplitting) and [this example](test/comparison-tests/es6codeSplitting) for more details.

+### Faster incremental builds

+As your project becomes bigger and bigger, compilation time increases linearly.
+It's because typescript's semantic checker has to inspect all files on every rebuild.

+The simple solution is to disable it by `transpileOnly: true` option but it leaves you without type checking.

+If you don't want give up type checking, you can use [fork-ts-checker-webpack-plugin](https://github.com/Realytics/fork-ts-checker-webpack-plugin).
+It runs checker on separate process, so your build is as fast as with `transpileOnly: true`.
+Also, it has several optimizations to make incremental type checking faster (AST cache, multiple workers).

+If you'd like to see a simple setup take a look at [our example](examples/webpack2-fork-ts-checker/).

 ## License

 MIT License